A pair of 18th century gold lantern squares with original pulleys, in wrought iron

 Notably, the presence of a candle holder blade near the top of the square.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details